Empowering kids through project skills

 - Consider potential problems and avoid them before they occur.
 Use the Project Team Charter and Project Plan Reality Check worksheets, before problems have a chance to happen.

 - Monitor progress at regular intervals.
 This way you can verify progress and make adjustments to stay on track for achieving your goal.
 An easy way to do this is through a Project Health Check.

 - Face setbacks with courage and resolve.
-Don’t be discouraged if things don’t work out the way you planned.
-Sometimes the hardest part about doing a project is sticking with them through difficult challenges.
-Yet, sometimes the best part about doing a project is overcoming these very challenges!
-Review and revise your Project Plan as necessary.
+Don't be discouraged if things don't work out the way you planned.
+Sometimes the hardest part about doing a project is sticking with it through difficult challenges.
+Yet, sometimes the best part is overcoming these challenges!
+Review and revise your project plan as necessary.

 - Celebrate a job well done!
 No matter how your project turns out, good, bad, or otherwise, always take time to celebrate your accomplishment for having made a plan and sticking to it.

-Setting a clear goal is the first step to every project, and pinnacle to its success.
+Setting a clear goal is the first step to every project, and the pinnacle of its success.
 Complete the form below to develop the goal statement for your project.

 |Start Date||Due Date||Total # Days for Project|